Vauff/Maunz-Discord/README.md

 *changelog [version] - Shows you the changelog of the Maunz version you specify.

+*colour [link] - Returns the average RGB and HTML/Hex colour codes of an attachment or image link you specify.

 _*disable_ - Disables Maunz either in a specific guild or globally.

 *discord - Sends an invite link to add the bot to your own server and an invite link to the Maunz Hub server.